ga-dc/wdi7_quiz10/readme.md

 var express = require("express");
 var app = express();

 // Your code starts here...
+I'm not sure how to do this without looking it up.
+I'll be reviewing Express this week (and the entire MEAN stack) which is what I have by far the most trouble with.
 ```

 ## Question 9